Builder and IDE logos with a launch-ready vibe coding setup

 Matt's Pick

-Best mix of raw coding ability, repo awareness, and flexibility across terminal, IDE, and cloud work.
+Best mix of raw coding ability, repo awareness, and flexibility across terminal, IDE, cloud, and phone-to-host work.

 OpenAI's coding agent for reading, editing, running, reviewing, and shipping code across local and cloud workflows.
 Available through the Codex app, CLI, IDE extension, web/cloud tasks, and team automation paths.